 Jazz Inspired, Inc. is a 501c3 not-for-profit foundations.
 All donations are tax-deductible as required by law.

-A special celebration of my radio show/podcast Jazz Inspired and educational outreach programs Jazz: Listening for Life as described below.
+A special celebration of my radio show/podcast Jazz Inspired and educational outreach programs for Jazz: Listening for Life as described below.

 A $150 donation per person assures your place in this intimate setting.
 Please click button to ensure your spot.